undeMalum/portfolio/content/posts/pomocna-piatka-organization/index.md

 {{< /neighbouring >}}
 ***

-Upon arrival (slightly before 7am), I had to **contact each person** assigned for this period.
+Upon arrival (slightly before 7am), I was supposed to **contact each person** assigned for this period.
 Fortunately, almost everyone was on time so we could begin.
-Our first task was to take stuff out from a huge garage and bring it to `the headquarters`.
-Then, I helped to carve a path for the run, locating 4 flags with the number of kilometers (1km, 2km, 3km and 4km).
-Next, me and my classmate helped to prepare the start, put the podium and... **that was basically all.** For the rest of the time, we were wondering around, trying to help.
-The situation changed a bit when the next group showed up, because I explained what's goin' on, but then - `nothing`.
+Our first task was to take stuff out from a huge garage and to bring it to `the headquarters`.
+Then, I went on `a small trip` around Lake Malta to carve a path for the run and to **locate 4 flags with the number of kilometers** (1km, 2km, 3km and 4km) in their appropriate place.
+Next, me and my classmate helped to prepare the start, to extend the podium and... well, **that was basically all.** For the rest of the time, we wondered around, `trying to help`.
+The situation changed a bit **when the next group showed up**, because I explained what's going on, but then - `nothing`.
 So I returned home.

 ***
 {{< neighbouring >}}